Nifty outlook and top trading ideas by Devang Shah for today

 NIFTY

-Market, last week, ended in the negative territory for the third week in a row.
-Nifty has broken crucial support of 11,550 levels and witnessed sharp fall during the week.
-We have seen selling pressure across-the-board.
-It still looks like profit booking ahead of election results this month.
-Any kind of decline or consolidation is buying opportunity in individual stocks till short term reverses.
+Market settled in the positive territory last week.
+It managed to hold on to the crucial support of 11,000 levels on Nifty, near its short-term reversal levels as mentioned below.
+It made a low of 11,108.30 so far in this correction.
+It’s still expected to trade in the range between 11,000-11,550 levels for short term till we get decisive breakout at either of side ahead of major election results this week.
+Any kind of decline or consolidation is buying opportunity in specific stocks till short term reverses.

-Short-term outlook for the market remains positive till Nifty trades above 10,940 levels and we expect targets in the range of 12,300-12,500 levels in the short term.
-Medium-term outlook for the market remains positive till Nifty trades above 9,951 levels with the targets seen in the range of 12,800-13,200 levels in medium term.
+Short-term outlook for the market remains positive till Nifty trades above 10,940 levels and it is expected to move in the range of 11,800-12,000 levels.
+Medium term outlook for the market remains positive till the index trades above 9,951 levels and the expected trading range is 12,800-13,200 levels.

-Midcap and small-cap indices closed the week in the negative territory.
-It is still underperforming the frontline indices (Nifty/Sensex and Bank Nifty) in short term.
-It has to catch up now for further confirmation of overall trend of the market.
+Mid-and-small-cap indices ended the week in the negative territory.
+It’s still underperforming on short-term basis as compared to the main indices (NIFTY/SENSEX and BANK NIFTY).

-Bank Nifty also ended the week in negative territory for the third consecutive week.
-It has also broken strong support of 29,400 levels of short term.
-27,000 level is strong support on the index.
-As long as it holds the level, one can expect higher level targets till 32,500 levels in short term.
+BANK NIFTY closed in positive territory in the week gone by.
+It made a low of 28,571 levels so far in this correction.
+It’s still trading in range between 28,500-29,400 levels for short term, till we get decisive breakout at either of side ahead of major election results next week.
+27,000 level is strong support on Bank Nifty, till it holds that level, one can expect higher targets around 31,000-32,000 levels in short term.
 Any kind of decline or consolidation is buying opportunity till short term reverses.

-23,600 level is the strong support for medium term perspectives.
-Till it holds that, one can expect higher level targets in the range of 34,000 on medium-term perspective.
+23,600 is the strong support for medium-term perspective; till it holds this level, one can expect higher targets in the range of 34,000 levels on medium-term perspective.

-11,000 and 12,000 are strong support and resistance levels, respectively based on option open interest (OI) data for current month series.
-Any kind of such short term correction or consolidation is stock-specific buying opportunity for medium- to-long term investment perspective, till medium term reverses.
-Market to remain volatile till election results.
+11,000 and 12,000 levels are strong support and resistance levels, respectively based on option open interest (OI) data for current month series.
+Any kind of such short-term correction or consolidation is stock-specific buying opportunity for medium to long term perspective, till medium-term reverses.
+Market to remain volatile till the outcome of the general elections is known.

-Momentum indicators Daily KST and Daily MACD both are in sell, indicating volatility for short term.
+Momentum indicators Daily KST & DAILY MACD both are in SELL indicating volatility for short term.
 One should be stock-specific and follow the trend with trail stop loss levels till it reverses.
-Risk reward is favorable to buy at current levels of market.
-A close below short term reversal levels will lead to sharp correction till 10,500/10,300 levels on Nifty in short term.
+Risk reward is favorable to BUY at current levels of market.
+Close below short-term reversal levels will lead to sharp correction till 10,800/10,400 levels on Nifty in the short term.

 Stock Picks:

-BEL closed the week in positive territory.
-It looks like end of short term correction.
-Its weekly momentum indicators are in BUY.
+BEL closed the week in the positive territory.
+It looks like an end of short term correction.
+It is outperforming in short term.
+Its daily momentum indicators are in BUY.
+It managed to close above 20-DMA.
 Risk reward is favorable to BUY at current levels.
-One can buy with a stop loss of Rs 85.40 for the target of 96/98 levels in short term.
+One can buy with a stop loss of Rs 85.65 for the target of 96/100 levels in short term.

-Tata Chemicals settled the week in positive territory.
+CUMMINS closed daily in positive territory.
 It looks like end of short-term correction.
-Its weekly momentum indicators are in BUY.
-Risk reward is favorable to Buy at current levels.
-One can buy with a stop loss of Rs 554 for the target of Rs 620/640 levels in short term.
+Its Daily Momentum indicators are in BUY.
+Risk reward is favorable to BUY at current levels.
+One can buy with a stop loss of Rs 682 for the target of Rs 750/790 levels in short term.

 Devang Shah: The author of www.trendtechno.com (Trade with Trend) and an independent market analyst.